G.hn: Security

 G.hn uses the Advanced Encryption Standard (AES) encryption algorithm (with a 128-bit key length) using the CCMP protocol to ensure confidentiality and message integrity.
 Authentication and key exchange is done following ITU-T Recommendation X.1035.

 G.hn specifies point-to-point security inside a domain, which means that each pair of transmitter and receiver uses a unique encryption key which is not shared by other devices in the same domain.
 For example, if node Alice sends data to node Bob, node Eve (in the same domain as Alice and Bob) will not be able to easily eavesdrop their communication.

 G.hn supports the concept of relays, in which one device can receive a message from one node and deliver it to another node farther away in the same domain.
 Relaying becomes critical for applications with complex network topologies that need to cover large distances, such as those found in industrial or utility applications.
 While a relay can read the source and target addresses, it cannot read the message's content due to its body being end-to-end-encrypted.

 Profiles

 The G.hn architecture includes the concept of profiles.
 Profiles are intended to address G.hn nodes with significantly different levels of complexity.
 In G.hn the higher complexity profiles are proper supersets of lower complexity profiles, so that devices based on different profiles can interoperate with each other.

 Examples of G.hn devices based on high complexity profiles are Residential Gateways or Set-Top Boxes.
-Examples of G.hn devices based on low complexity profiles are home automation, home security and Smart Grid devices.
+Examples of G.hn devices based on low complexity profiles are home automation, home security and smart grid devices.

+Technical parameters

+The chart depicts a summary of the crucial technical specifications of the G.hn standard.
+Many of these technical elements are consistent across different physical media, with variations seen in areas such as Tone Spacing and frequency ranges.
+This uniformity is essential as it allows silicon manufacturers to produce a singular chip capable of implementing all three media types, leading to cost savings.
+Presently, G.hn chipsets are compatible with all three media types.
+This compatibility allows system manufacturers to create devices that can adjust to any wiring type simply by modifying a software configuration in the equipment.